Medical Job Interview Tips to Land Your First Healthcare Job

+Looking for medical job interview tips?
 This blog post lays out all the skills & tips you need to land your first entry-level job after you complete an Allied Health program.

 Searching for employment in the medical field is not as difficult as one might imagine.
 When you have all the right tools, skills, and guidance, you’ll be well prepared for your interviews and ready to start your career!

-HTI’s Career Services department helps students every step of the way, and can guide you through the process of externship, interviews, and eventually hire.
+HTI’s Career Services department helps students every step of the way and can guide you through the process of externship, interviews, and eventually hire.

-Getting Started!
+Medical Job Interview Tips: Getting Started!

-So you just graduated from a medical program and you’re embarking upon the exciting process of interviewing for jobs!
+So you just graduated from a medical program program and you’re embarking upon the exciting process of interviewing for jobs!
 What do you need to know?

-Besides the appropriate certificates, you’ll need a set of practical skills, soft skills (including attitude, manners, willingness to learn, etc) and proper attire.
+Besides the appropriate certificates, you’ll need a set of practical skills, soft skills (including attitude, manners, willingness to learn, etc), and proper attire.
 Many students believe it’s enough to have practical skills & their certificate of completion, but they forget about other important qualities employers are looking for.

 Being polite, possessing charisma and a good personality is very important!
-Every business has customers (and in the medical field, patients) and want their employees to provide the best possible customer care.
+Every business has customers (and in the medical field, patients) and wants their employees to provide the best possible customer care.
 Therefore, you need to demonstrate your “soft skills” and show your capacity from the moment the prospective employer calls you in for an interview!

 How To Land An Interview: The Initial Phone Call